Noctis/kickstart-app/docs/HTTP.md

 ## Middleware

-If you wish for a piece of code to be executed before HTTP action's `execute()` method is called, for example to check if a user is actually logged in, you may do so by creating a middleware class and attaching it to the route definition.
+If you wish for a piece of code to be executed before HTTP action's `process()` method is called, for example to check if a user is actually logged in, you may do so by creating a middleware class and attaching it to the route definition.

-The middlewares defined in the route definition are executed before the HTTP action's `execute()` method is called, in the order they have been defined in the route definition.
+The middlewares defined in the route definition are executed before the HTTP action's `process()` method is called, in the order they have been defined in the route definition.
 A middleware **may** generate response object and return it.
-In such case, the action's `execute()` method will NOT be called, and the response generated by the middleware object will be returned to the Web browser.
+In such case, the action's `process()` method will NOT be called, and the response generated by the middleware object will be returned to the Web browser.

 If you wish to learn more about PHP middleware, you will find more information about it